 Why is executive buy-in for content marketing important?

 The most important thing you can do to get executives to buy into your content marketing strategy is to focus on the bottom line.

 A lack of buy-in at the executive level can be catastrophic for your long-term content marketing goals.
 Before you pitch a content marketing strategy that identifies all the tactics and trends that you know will make your brand relevant, you need to do your homework and be able to answer the following six questions that executives are going to ask before they give you money to implement your strategy.

 It is vital that you define the ROI of your content marketing strategy.
-69 percent of marketers are not confident in the ways they measure and track ROI.
-Remember, the ROI depends on several factors.
 It is very possible your ROI won’t be fully realized in a quarter or even in a fiscal year.

 Of course, the budget desired is negotiable depending on what the desired outcomes are.
 If your organization is new to content marketing, proposing executive buy-in for a huge budget may not be the best strategy.
 First, help your executives understand the content marketing vision.
 When you ask for more funds in upcoming quarters or fiscal years, they will be better versed in what a successful content marketing strategy looks like and what it requires.

 As you prepare to meet with your leaders, list the executives you would need buy-in from and note their personalities and decision-making tendencies.
 Knowing how they like to receive communication will benefit you in this process.

 How much money will your content marketing strategy bring in?

 OK, you know this question is going to come.
 You need to be prepared to answer it.
 Because content marketing is different from product marketing, you need to redirect this question and answer the question your executives “should have asked.”